emmt/NumOptBase.jl/README.md

 caller.
 In that way, the storage requirements can be strictly controlled.
 All these *public* methods are exported except `NumOptBase.copy!` which exists in Julia base but with a slightly different semantic regarding vectors.

+As said before, these methods treat the variables as vectors of reals, except that methods taking multiple array arguments throw a `DimensionMismatch` exception if these arguments do not have the same axes.

 ### Norms